Is White Noise Bad Or Good For Sleeping?

 GE states the noise coming from a wind turbine is equivalent to an air conditioning unit.

-A 2019 study conducted to examine the effects of actual air conditioning unit noise on sleep revealed that there was no significant effect.
+A 2019 study conducted to examine the effects of actual air conditioning unit noise on sleep revealed there was no significant effect.

 Renewable energy is important.
 Beyond global warming, from a national perspective, a diverse energy supply makes strategic sense.
 Still, ruined sleep from wind farms can be construed by rural residents as another thing shoved down their throats by oppressive city dwellers.